USS Pittsburgh CA-72 heavy Cruiser Plastic Model Kit 1/490

 - Calculated at Checkout

 1/490 Scale.
-Measures 16.75 inches long, complete with decals for entire class of Baltimore Heavy Cruisers.
+Measures 16.75 inches long.
+Comes with decals for entire Baltimore Class of Heavy Cruisers.
 Flag sheet included with detailed instructions.
 Features movable guns, rotating turrets, 2 scout planes with catapults and crane, display stand.
 Skill level 2.